|

 Well, what a doo.

-The day comprised of a friendly match to the death on the Somerley stretch of the Avon, followed by a delightful three coarse meal at the Tyrrells Ford Country Inn at Avon.
-After the meal we had an amazing auction followed by a raffle draw.
+The day comprised of a friendly match to the death on the Somerley stretch of the Avon, followed by a delightful three coarse meal at the

-We decided the winner of the match would be the person with the best specimen caught on the day; so a three pound roach gets it over a four pound chub, a two pound gudgeon gets it over a five pound barbel, a seven pound dace gets it over a twenty stone carp angler and so on.
+four pound chub, a two pound gudgeon gets it over a five pound barbel, a seven pound dace gets it over a twenty stone carp angler and so on.

-We joined forces in organising and hosting the event as equal partners with the Research and Conservation arm of the Barbel Society, ably represented by Pete Reading, fellow Roach Club member, avid Roach Project supporter and extra pair of hands whenever we have called on him.
+represented by Pete Reading, fellow Roach Club member, avid Roach Project supporter and extra pair of hands whenever we have called on him.
 Interestingly, on the day, and with almost forty anglers fishing, there wasn’t a single barbel or roach caught.
-The match was won by Chris Bush with a chub of five pounds four ounces, which was slightly disappointing, but not a complete surprise, and despite the river not being in the best of moods on the day, perhaps the result confirms the necessity of projects such as ours.
+The match was won by Chris Bush

 |